 Reporting module D is optional.
-Module D aims at transparently reporting and declaring the potential environmental benefits or loads resulting from net flows of reusable products, recyclable materials, and/or useful energy carriers leaving a product system (e.g. as secondary materials or fuels) only if they have not been allocated as co-products and have also passed the end-of-waste state.
+Module D aims at transparently reporting and declaring the potential environmental benefits or loads resulting from net flows of reusable products, recyclable materials, and/or useful energy carriers leaving a product system (e.g., as secondary materials or fuels) only if they have not been allocated as co-products and have also passed beyond the system boundary of the studied product system.
 Avoided impacts from allocated co-products shall not be included in module D.

-The net impacts are calculated as follows (section 6.4.3.3 of EN 15804:2012+A1:2013 and section 7.1.7.6 of ISO 21930:2017):
+The net impacts are calculated as follows (section 7.1.7.6 of ISO 21930:2017):

-- By identifying the point of substituted functional equivalence where the secondary material or fuel or recovered energy substitutes primary production - By adding all output flows of a secondary material or fuel and subtracting all input flows of this secondary material or fuel from each sub-module first (e.g. B1-B5, C1-C4, etc.), then from the modules (e.g. B, C), and finally from the total product system thus arriving at net output flows of secondary material or fuel from the product system - By adding the impacts connected to the recycling or recovery processes from beyond the system boundary (after the end-of-waste state) up to the point of functional equivalence where the secondary material or energy substitutes primary production and subtracting the impacts resulting from the substituted production of the product or substituted generation of energy from primary sources - By applying a justified value-correction factor to reflect the difference in functional equivalence where the output flow does not reach the functional equivalence of the substituting process
+- By identifying the point of substituted functional equivalence where the secondary material or fuel or recovered energy substitutes primary production - By adding all output flows of a secondary material or fuel and subtracting all input flows of this secondary material or fuel from each sub-module first (e.g., B1-B5, C1-C4, etc.), then from the modules (e.g., B, C), and finally from the total product system thus arriving at net output flows of secondary material or fuel from the product system - By adding the impacts connected to the recycling or recovery processes from beyond the system boundary (beyond the system boundary of the studied product system) up to the point of functional equivalence where the secondary material or energy substitutes primary production and subtracting the impacts resulting from the substituted production of the product or substituted generation of energy from primary sources - By applying a justified value-correction factor to reflect the difference in functional equivalence where the output flow does not reach the functional equivalence of the substituting process

 Module D includes reuse, recovery, and/or recycling potentials of products and materials expressed as net impacts and benefits.
-The information in Module D may also contain technical information, parameters describing potential environmental impact and resource use, and other environmental information describing different waste categories and output flows (adapted from Section 7 of EN 15804:2012+A1:2013).
+The information in Module D may also contain technical information, parameters describing potential environmental impact and resource use, and other environmental information describing different waste categories and output flows.